Smart3990/Schoolwebsite/EDITOR_GUIDE.md

 - Your own images: Upload to Google Drive, Dropbox, or any image hosting service and copy the direct link
 - Make sure the URL ends with `.jpg`, `.png`, or `.webp`

+### 3️⃣ Change Your Password

+For security, you can update your admin password:

+1. Go to the "Website Images" tab
+2. Scroll down to the "Change Password" section
+3. Fill in:
+   - **Current Password** - Your existing password
+   - **New Password** - Your new password (minimum 6 characters)
+   - **Confirm New Password** - Re-enter your new password
+4. Click "Update Password"

+**Important:**
+- Make sure to remember your new password
+- The password must be at least 6 characters long
+- Both new password fields must match

 ## 💡 Tips

 1. **Save Often**: Changes are saved immediately to the database